 There are two jacking points on each side of the car.
-There is a recess in the plastic cover at each point.
-Crank the foot of the jack down so it is pressed squarely on the ground.
+Wind up the jack so that the flange in the bodywork ends up in the notch in the head of the jack.

 The ground must be firm, smooth and level.